 Stock photography, in general, is an archive of ready-made photos which can be licensed commercially.
 Getting online images from a stock photo agency is one of the best ways to legally use photos for your project.
 All the more when they have great potential to be high-converting images.

 Will using stock photos hurt my brand image?

 Using stock photos won't hurt your brand's image providing that it works for you.
-When using stock photos, it is important to note that the image should match your content and be relevant to your business, or appeals to your target audience.
+When using stock photos, it is important to note that the image should match your content and be relevant to your business, or appeal to your target audience.

 Whenever you use anything that you didn’t create, you should carefully check to see if you are violating any copyright law or other legal rights.
 When using or buying a stock photo, it’s crucial to thoroughly read and understand all of the licensing terms and agreements.

 Understanding image copyright, stock photo licensing terms, and its usage rules are necessary for you or your client to avoid costly legal battles.
 Although copyright law and license agreements are somewhat complex, recognizing the basic elements and terms will significantly help you make better choices.

 A consequence of carelessly using unauthorized images can result in you being taken to court for copyright infringement.
 Illegal use cases usually result in you paying huge amounts of money in damages.